WithSecureLabs/needle/.github/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing?
-You can start by looking through the [open issues](https://github.com/mwrlabs/needle/issues).
+You can start by looking through the [open issues](https://github.com/mwrlabs/needle/issues) or the [new features that needs to be implemented](https://github.com/mwrlabs/needle/projects/1).

 MWR mantains also a collection of features/improvements needed by Needle.
 Just get in touch ([@mwrneedle](https://twitter.com/mwrneedle), [@lancinimarco](https://twitter.com/lancinimarco)) to know more!